8 Things To Think About Before Starting Seeds

 As a gardener, the beginning of spring means one thing above all: seed starting season.

 We grow all of our annual vegetables from seed so we need to start thinking about what we’re planting by the end of winter.
-We usually start our first seeds indoors in February and by March we’re in full-on seed starting mode.
+We usually begin starting seeds indoors in February and by March we’re in full-on seed starting mode.

 The onions, green onions and leeks get planted first in February.
 Then come the tomatoes and peppers in early March.
 Next is the broccoli and cabbage and then we start to direct sow our other veggies like carrots, beets and peas.